 The department has developed a web page for Powertech's various permit applications which can be found at http://denr.sd.gov/des/mm/powertechpage.aspx.
 The web page has links to information from the department's permit files such as permit applications, correspondence, public notices, and inspection reports.
-Please note the state Class III UIC permit application currently on the web page is no longer required due to Senate Bill 158.
-Therefore, no further action will be taken on the permit application at this time.
+Information on the large scale mine permit application will be made available as soon as it is submitted.